-- 1. Waive penalty and interest due for the period of April 27, 2020, through April 26, 2021, and void annual rent invoice #49492 issued on February 13, 2020, to Financial Portfolios Ltd. - 2.
-Authorize issuance of a General Lease Recreational Use to the Applicant beginning April 27, 2020, for a term of 10 years, for the continued use and maintenance of an existing floating boat dock, pier, ramp, and two pilings, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$140, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 1. Authorize acceptance of compensation from the Applicant in the amount of \$293 for unauthorized occupation of State land for the period beginning November 1, 2020 through June 28, 2021. - 2.
+Authorize issuance of a General Lease Recreational Use to the Applicant beginning June 29, 2021, for a term of 10 years, for the continued use and maintenance of an existing pier, boat lift, and floating boat dock, as described in Exhibit A and shown on Exhibit B (for reference purposes only) attached and by this reference made a part hereof; annual rent in the amount of \$446, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence.